0xmons/0xmons-blog/contents/test.md

 title: New 0xmons blog

+Yes.
 This is a self-referential post talking about the creation of this blog.